 What really sets these headphones apart is they're one of the few sets that are 'race-legal' in some countries, as they allow you to hear the commands of marshalls and traffic on open-road courses.
 If you want to run with music in smaller races, these are really your only option.

 We found the Air to be more comfortable than previous AfterShokz models so if you don't mind shelling out a little extra money these will be one of the best for you.
 Plus they're sweat-proof, have a good secure fit and they can't fall out when you're jogging either as there aren't any earbuds.

-- Read our full AfterShockz Trekz Air review
+Read the full review: AfterShockz Trekz Air review

 Compact comfort, good quality, competitive price